gramineproject/gramine/Documentation/devel/features.md

 Gramine implements timers that notify via file descriptors: `timerfd_create()`, `timerfd_settime()` and `timerfd_gettime()`.
 The timerfd object is created inside Gramine, and all operations are resolved entirely inside Gramine.
 Each timerfd object is associated with a dummy eventfd created on the host.
-This is purely for triggering read/write notifications (e.g., in epoll); timerfd data is verified inside Gramine and is never exposed to the host.
+This is purely for triggering read notifications (e.g., in epoll); timerfd data is verified inside Gramine and is never exposed to the host.
 Since the host is used purely for notifications, a malicious host can only induce Denial of Service (DoS) attacks.